Collection Development Guide

 most likely be the plugins directory.
 When executed Ansible looks for plugins like e.g.

-directory, which requires to have additional
+modules inside of the plugins directory, which requires to have additional

 subfolders for each contained plugin type.
-The plugins
+The plugins directory could

 therefore look like this: